rubycorns/rorganize.it/README.md

 4. If it is a **small** change, wait for one thumbs up from a fellow rubycorns member before merging.
 5. If it is a **large** change, wait for one thumbs up from a coach **and** one from a rubycorns member before merging.
+6. When you merge and close your branch, please make sure to include a [ridiculous gif](https://github.com/rubycorns/RailsGirlsApp/pull/281#issuecomment-64454385).

 ### Deploy to Shelly Cloud